-Frederick Sanger is an English biochemist who twice received the Nobel Prize for Chemistry; in 1958 for his discovery of the structure of the insulin molecule, and in 1980 for his collaborative work on base sequences in nucleic acids with Paul Berg and Walter Gilbert.
+Frederick Sanger was an English biochemist and molecular biologist who twice received the Nobel Prize for Chemistry; in 1958 for his discovery of the structure of the insulin molecule, and in 1980 for his collaborative work on base sequences in nucleic acids with Paul Berg and Walter Gilbert.

-He is widely considered to be the greatest and most influential biochemists in history.
+He was widely considered to be one of the greatest and most influential biochemists in history.

 Early Life and Education:

 Frederick Sanger was born on 13th August in 1918 in Rendcombe, Gloucestershire, England.
 His father, also called Frederick, was a medical practitioner.
 He was a religious man, a Quaker, and had travelled to China as a medical missionary.
 His mother was Cicely neé Crewdson, the daughter of a wealthy cotton manufacturer.
 Frederick Jr. was the middle child of three children having an elder brother and a younger sister.

 The three children were raised with Quaker principles and the family moved to Tanworth-in-Arden, near Birmingham when Frederick was five years old.
 He was initially taught by a governess and went to boarding school in 1927.
 From a young age Frederick enjoyed working with his hands and loved painting and carpentry.